 Colleges with minimal support programs provide relatively little in the way of extra services but enough to meet federal regulations, such as offering accommodations.
 Self-Directed/Decentralized college programs may have a specially designated office or person on campus to assist LD students, as well as additional services.
 Frequently, professors will modify course requirements to meet the needs of LD students.
 The focus of these programs is to help LD students adjust to college, but students are expected to know when and how to ask for help.
 A Structured/Proactive program has a full-time program coordinator who administers services beyond mere accommodations.
 The type of comprehensive program differs from school to school, but they generally include individualized contacts for students, such as help in learning skills and strategies, tutoring, LD specialists, special testing arrangements, and support groups.
-These programs to suit the needs of LD students, rather than helping them adapt to existing programs.
+These programs often have trained disability specialists and adaptive technology.
+The focus is to adapt school programs to suit the needs of LD students, rather than helping them adapt to existing programs.
 Coordinated support programs are a blend of both.